 Simon says: "Shop!"
 And millions do.
-Simon Property Group is the nation's largest shopping mall and retail center owner, with a portfolio of some 325 retail properties totaling approximately 240 million sq. ft. of leasable space across more than 40 states and Puerto Rico.
+Simon Property Group is the nation's largest shopping mall and retail center owner, with a portfolio of more than 225 retail properties totaling approximately 189 million sq. ft. of leasable space across more than 35 states and Puerto Rico.
 The self-managed, self-administered real estate investment trust (REIT) owns, develops, and manages regional shopping malls, outlet malls (under the Premium Outlet, Prime Outlet, and The Mills brands), boutique malls, and shopping centers.
 Its portfolio is concentrated in the US's Southeast, Midwest, and Northeast.
-The REIT also has stakes in outlet centers in Japan, Malaysia, Mexico, and South Korea.
+The REIT also has stakes in outlet centers in Canada, Japan, Malaysia, Mexico, and South Korea.

-As part of its business, Simon has reinstituted redevelopment and expansion initiatives with renovation and expansion projects underway at two-dozen properties in the US with 56 new anchor and big-box tenants having opened in 2012 and an additional 30 scheduled to open during 2013.
+As part of its business, Simon has re-instituted redevelopment and expansion initiatives with renovation and expansion projects underway at more than 25 properties in the US, Asia, and Mexico.

-Internationally, Simon boasts ownership interests in eight Premium Outlets in Japan, two Premium Outlets in South Korea, one Premium Outlet in Mexico, and one Premium Outlet in Malaysia.
-Simon holds a 29% equity stake in Paris-based Klépierre SA, a publicly traded real estate company, which either owns or has an interest in more than 260 shopping centers located in more than a dozen European countries.
+Internationally, Simon boasts ownership interests in nine Premium Outlets in Japan, three Premium Outlets in South Korea, and one each in Mexico, Canada, and Malaysia.
+Simon holds a 29% equity stake in Paris-based Klépierre SA, a publicly traded real estate company, which either owns or has an interest in shopping centers in 13 European countries.

 Sales and Marketing

-In 2012 Simon and BR Malls Participacoes S.A., the largest retail real estate company in Latin America signed a 50/50 joint venture agreement to develop and own outlet centers in Brazil.
-The agreement creates a Brazilian entity that is equally and jointly owned by BRMALLS and Simon to develop and own outlet centers in Brazil.
+In 2012 Simon and BR Malls Participacoes S.A., the largest retail real estate company in Latin America signed a 50:50 joint venture agreement to develop and own outlet centers in Brazil.
+The agreement creates a Brazilian entity that is equally and jointly owned by BRMALLS and Simon.
 The venture's first outlet center opened in Sao Paulo in 2013.

 Simon and Bailian Group, China's largest retail conglomerate, signed a memorandum of understanding in 2012 to jointly develop a branded Premium Outlet Center in Pudong, Shanghai, China.
 The outlet center is situated adjacent to the Shanghai Disney Resort.